Pennywise: Analysis

 Literary scholars have observed that It uses Pennywise to represent the collective evil of Derry.
 Stephen King scholar Tony Magistrale says that the novel shows how Derry "institutionalize[s] child abuse" so much that "Pennywise's actions merely reflect the town's general indifference towards its children."
 In this sense, the clown is a mirror to the town's worst impulses.
-Critic Adrian Daub of the Los Angeles Review of Books notes that King does not distinguish between the supernatural horrors committed by It and the everyday evils displayed by the town's residents, such as racism.
-These mundane cruelties are not simply caused by It, but are a replica of its nature; the novel frequently draws direct comparisons between Derry and the creature.
+Critic Adrian Daub of the Los Angeles Review of Books notes that King does not distinguish between the supernatural horrors committed by Pennywise and the everyday evils displayed by the town's residents, such as racism.
+These mundane cruelties are not simply caused by Pennywise, but are a replica of his nature; the novel frequently draws direct comparisons between Derry and the creature.
 Polygon writer Chris Hayner wrote that the evils shown in the people of Derry are also present in It: Welcome to Derry, writing "the terror here isn't directly related to the actions of Pennywise, though he remains plenty terrifying".
-He praised the fact that It terrorized Derry and controlled its townspeople indirectly rather than directly.
+He praised the fact that Pennywise terrorized Derry and controlled the townspeople indirectly rather than directly.
 University of Technology Sydney associate professor Penny Crofts writes that the Derry townspeople are somewhat complicit in Pennywise's crimes through their inaction and inability to stop the creature.
 She cites the homophobic murder of Adrian Mellon at the start of the book as an example.
 Crofts compares the case of Pennywise to real-life convicted sex offender Larry Nassar, writing that both Pennywise and Nassar were shielded by the people around them while they committed crimes "with seeming impunity".

 Yankovich also interprets Pennywise as both the origin and embodiment of the recurring evil seen in Derry, symbolizing a primordial source of fear and death.
-This, she argues, is reinforced by the Losers' vision in the smoke-hole ceremony, where they witness It crash-landing in Derry.
+This, she argues, is reinforced by the Losers' vision in the smoke-hole ceremony, where they witness the character crash-landing in Derry.
 According to Falakata College assistant professor Diganta Roy, Pennywise and Derry act as mirrors of the hatred and psychotic rage of the Derry townspeople.
-Yankovich observes that Pennywise naturally takes the form of a child's worst fear; for example, It appears to Eddie (a germaphobe) in the form of a leper, a physical manifestation of contamination and disease, or in other words, abjection.
+Yankovich observes that Pennywise naturally takes the form of a child's worst fear; for example, Pennywise appears to Eddie (a germaphobe) in the form of a leper, a physical manifestation of contamination and disease, or in other words, abjection.